Entropy measures as indicators of connectivity paths in the human brain: Abstract

 \section{Abstract}

-How does the information flow between different brain regions during various stimuli?
-This is the question we aim to address by studying complex cognitive paradigms in terms of Information Theory.
-To assess creativity and the emergence of patterns from a Shannon perspective, we applied a range of tools including Entropy Density, Effective Measure Complexity, and the Lempel-Ziv distance.
-These entropic tools enable the detection of both linear and non-linear dynamics without relying on pre-established parameters, models, or prior assumptions about the data.
-To identify connections between different brain regions, we analyze task-based fMRI data from subjects during motor, working memory, emotion recognition, and language stimuli to gain insight into these complex cognitive processes.
-Since this method does not depend on prior knowledge, it is particularly well-suited for exploratory research and facilitates the discovery of previously unidentified connections or patterns in the brain.
+We develop an analytical framework that benefits from a set of information theory variables to study brain activity under different stimuli. fMRI signals from different brain regions are treated as time series, and information production as well as pattern redundancy are measured using entropy density, effective measure complexity, and informational distance estimated by Lempel-Ziv complexity.
+This enables the detection of both linear and non-linear dynamics without relying on pre-established parameters, models, or prior assumptions about the data.
+The framework is applied to task-based fMRI data from the Human Connectome Project under motor, working memory, emotion recognition, and language tasks, as well as resting state.
+The complexity entropy map identifies regional engagement consistent with established task-relevant areas, providing a model-free indicator of activation.
+The Lempel-Ziv distance between region pairs is then used to construct distance matrices, dendrograms, and connectivity graphs that recover hierarchical and modular functional structure: active regions cluster by functional specialization, while non-active regions form a densely interconnected backbone shared across tasks.
+Since the analytical framework does not depend on prior knowledge, it is well suited for exploratory research and facilitates the discovery of previously unreported connections or patterns in the brain activity.
 The capacity to identify non-linear dynamics is especially important for studying brain connectivity, as the brain exhibits significant non-linear interactions across multiple functional levels.